 - Sexual violence – This will be a new layer of content that must be addressed.

 - Resources for victims – The training must identify local, state, and national resources for victims of sexual violence and harassment (e.g. community-based rape crisis centers).

 - Language – The law specifies that the training must be provided in the “language and literacy level” understood by the covered employees.

 How should employers ensure compliance with both laws?
 First, recognize that if you have at least five employees, SB 1343 covers all of your employees, including janitorial workers and their supervisors.
 Whereas, the Property Service Workers Protection Act will apply additional training requirements specific to janitorial workers and their supervisors.
 Until the DLSE issues final training requirements, janitorial employees must be provided with the Department of Fair Employment and Housing’s Sexual Harassment pamphlet (DFEH-185).
 Additionally, they must also receive training that complies with SB 1343 by January 1, 2021 even if the DLSE has not finalized the janitorial training protocols.
 Therefore, it does not necessarily mean that it’s a good idea to hold off on training until everything is ironed out perfectly.
 Remember that effective education and communication are an employer’s best chance at preventing workplace harassment lawsuits in the first place, so deferring training isn’t always the best option.
-The good news is that The Property Service Workers Protection Act specifies that training can be provided in one hour increments, so even if these employees receive one hour of training under the SB 1343 requirements, the second hour of training incorporating any elements specific to janitorial workers could be done in a separate second hour session once the final requirements are published.
+Check this if you are looking for home cctv installation dublin.
+The good news is that the law specifies that training can be provided in one hour increments, so even if these employees receive one hour of training under the SB 1343 requirements, the second hour of training incorporating any elements specific to janitorial workers could be done in a separate second hour session once the final requirements are published.

 *As the term, janitor, is defined in the Service Contract Act Directory of Occupations maintained by the United States Department of Labor.